upko-alt/DoorSignManager/replit.md

   - History displayed in member detail view with timeline
   - Tracks who made changes and when

-### Automatic E-Paper Sync
+### E-Paper Integration (One-Way Only)
-- **Background Sync Service**
+- **Status Updates**: Dashboard → E-paper displays only
-  - Runs every 5 minutes to fetch statuses from e-paper export endpoint
+  - When users update their status in the dashboard, it's pushed to e-paper system
-  - Updates local database with external changes
+  - No automatic sync-back from e-paper to dashboard
-  - Properly handles and records sync failures
+  - E-paper acts as a display-only endpoint
-- **Sync Status UI**
+- **Verification Table**
-  - Dashboard header displays last sync time
+  - Dashboard displays current e-paper system status for verification
-  - Shows sync errors if credentials missing or fetch fails
+  - Fetched on-demand from `/api/epaper/verify` endpoint
-  - Manual sync trigger for admins via refresh button
+  - Read-only display - does not update local database
-  - Success/failure indicators with detailed error messages
+  - Helps admins verify e-paper displays are showing correct values

 ### Database Migration
 - **Migrated from in-memory to PostgreSQL**